SnowdogApps/magento2-theme-blank-sass/README.md

 * If you are not in developer mode you should run `bin/magento setup:static-content:deploy`
 * Compile SASS files, i.e. via [Frontools](https://github.com/SnowdogApps/magento2-frontools)
 * Check your great looking theme :wink:

+## Questions
+If you have any questions about this project let's go to offical Magento forum - [Less to Sass Community Project](https://community.magento.com/t5/Less-to-Sass-Community-Project/bd-p/less-to-sass)